MagicIdentity/Developers/docs/start/concepts/whatis.md

 ```

 ## Web Agent App
-In a web agent app, we navigate to a web page which uses:
+In a web agent app, we navigate to a web page which causes:
-1. A dynamically loaded app API
+1. The app API to be loaded dynamically
 2. On a different server
 2. Unique to each user of the app.